alhajee/ckan/doc/contributing/documentation.rst

 * `Sphinx Markup Constructs <http://sphinx-doc.org/markup/index.html>`_
   is a full list of the markup that Sphinx adds on top of Docutils.

-The source files for the docs are in `the doc directory of the CKAN git repo <https://github.com/ckan/ckan/tree/master/doc>`_.
+The source files for the docs are in `the doc directory of the FMLD git repo <https://github.com/ckan/ckan/tree/master/doc>`_.
-The following sections will walk you through the process of making changes to these source files, and submitting your work to the CKAN project.
+The following sections will walk you through the process of making changes to these source files, and submitting your work to the FMLD project.

-Install CKAN into a virtualenv
+Install FMLD into a virtualenv
 ==============================

-Create a `Python virtual environment <http://pypi.python.org/pypi/virtualenv>`_ (virtualenv), activate it, install CKAN into the virtual environment, and install the dependencies necessary for building CKAN.
+Create a `Python virtual environment <http://pypi.python.org/pypi/virtualenv>`_ (virtualenv), activate it, install FMLD into the virtual environment, and install the dependencies necessary for building FMLD.
 In this example we'll create a virtualenv in a folder called ``pyenv``.
 Run these commands in a
 terminal: